-6 Second St. E. – Pommier Jewellers
+6 Second St. East - Pommier Jewellers

-That particular corner of Pitt and Second streets has seen a lot of different structures over time.
+That particular corner of Pitt and Second Street has seen a lot of different structures over time.
 From a general store, banks and grocers, and restaurants, until 2010, when Truffles Burger Bar burnt and the vacant space became the Pommier Courtyard.

 Pommier Jewellers started in 1877 in Ottawa and relocated to Cornwall in 1937.
 In 1986 the family-owned business moved its present location in the heart of downtown.
 The property went through extensive renovations in 2013, conscious of maintaining its heritage character.
 The expansion redefined the shopping space.